lukew3/mathgenerator/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug Report
+name: Report a Bug
-about: Report a bug
+about: Submit a bug report
 title: ''
 labels: Bug
 assignees: ''